buehler/mcs-ubicomp/Assignment2/Unity_App_Skeleton/Assets/SolidInteractionLibrary/README.md

 This project folder contains the C# library at /SolidInteractionLibrary to interact with solid Pods from a [Community Solid Server](https://communitysolidserver.github.io/CommunitySolidServer/latest/).
-The folder SolidInteractionConsoleApp contains an example program to showcase how to use the library.

 The library allows users to authenticate and interact with their private pods without user input.
 It does not follow the usual flow of OIDC authentication, which includes redirecting to the identity provider in the browser.
 Instead it uses the client credentials flow described [here](https://communitysolidserver.github.io/CommunitySolidServer/latest/usage/client-credentials/) for JavaScript.